 - Vertical Equity.
 This concept requires that the amount of tax paid by taxpayers with different income levels should reflect their respective abilities to pay the tax.
 Specifically, taxes paid as a percentage of income should not unduly burden taxpayers with limited ability to pay the tax.
 Some would view this principle as satisfied by a proportional tax burden, where taxes paid are the same percentage of income for taxpayers at all income levels.
-Others believe that the principle requires that taxes paid as a percentage of income should be higher for taxpayers with more income than those with less income (a progressive tax burden). - Horizontal Equity.
+Others believe that the principle requires that taxes paid as a percentage of income (a progressive tax burden). - Horizontal Equity.
 According to this concept, taxpayers with similar abilities to pay a tax should pay comparable amounts of the tax.
 More generally, the principle of horizontal equity enjoins the government from levying taxes that have arbitrary and peculiar distributions of tax burdens across taxpayers or from levying dissimilar tax burdens on taxpayers that are not justified by differences in their ability to pay or by distinctions in the benefits they receive from government programs.